mimmeer-github/spark/README.md

 ## What is Spark?

-Spark is a Web enginge built in Penguinmod.
+Spark is a Web engine built in Penguinmod.
 This is where the websites are hosted.